Like me, you hope and pray that tragedies like the ones we witness far too frequently these days would just stop and go away…forever.

-But living in this emerging reality in the West is new to most of us.
+But living in this emerging reality in the world is new to many of us in the West.
 And we are left, emotions swinging and raging, wondering how to respond.
 Wishing it would go away.
 Even when in all likelihood, it won’t.
 Day after day we wake up to new sadness, new despair.

 Just when we think our hearts couldn’t break anymore, they do.

 And so we pray, even when we are not sure what to pray or how to pray and often when our prayers consist more of tears, fear, and desperation than they do of words.